readyforchaos/BaneNOR-Technical-Case-Study-From-reactive-to-proactive-maintenance-Reduce-railway-delays/README.md

 ![3](images/3.png)

-For each value of Xi, our model suggests a value Yi which isnít identical to our value which we already have plotted in the example above.
+For each value of Xi, our model suggests a value Yi which isn‚Äôt identical to our value which we already have plotted in the example above.

 Based on the model that we have created above, how much variation is there from the Y point from the Y-bar (mean) that is explained by our fitted model.
 We can get to know this by summing up from I equal 1 to N, our predicted values of Yi (the fitted plots) minus Y-bar all squared.
 This equation is called Explained Sum of Squares (ESS) because this is the amount of variation in Y which our model explains.

 ![4](images/4.png)

-In reality, however, itís not often the case that the ESS is the same as the TSS.
+In reality, however, it‚Äôs not often the case that the ESS is the same as the TSS.
 In order for this to be the case, the model in my example would have to be fitted to each of the points absolutely perfect.
 Aside from the fact that, that would probably overfit the data (read more about overfitting), it is very unlikely that the ESS would be the same as the TSS.
 In reality, the ESS is less than the TSS.
 The Ration between ESS and TSS is somewhat less than 1.
 The reason for this is because there is almost always a difference between our true values of Y and our fitted values of Y, which I have illustrated in the chart below (the difference between the line (fitted) and the true value (Y)).
-This is called the Residual Sum of Squares (RSS) because itís the amount that is left over after the model has tried to explain the data.
+This is called the Residual Sum of Squares (RSS) because it‚Äôs the amount that is left over after the model has tried to explain the data.
 It is essentially the deviations predicted from actual empirical values of data which is what we used for the hackfest to gain more insight from the data.

 ![5](images/5.png)